 Marriage is a legally sanctioned contract between a man and a woman.
 Entering into a marriage contract changes the legal status of parties, giving husband and wife new rights and obligations.
-Public policy is strongly in favor of marriage based on the belief that it preserves the family unit.
+Public policy is strongly in favour of marriage based on the belief that it preserves the family unit.
 Traditionally, marriage has been viewed as vital to the preservation of morals and civilization.
 A husband has the obligation to support a wife, and that a wife has the duty to serve.
 In the past, this has meant that the husband has the duty to provide a safe house, to pay for necessities such as food and clothing, and to live in the house.
 A wife's obligation has traditionally entailed maintaining a home, living in the home, having sexual relations with her husband, and rearing the couple's children.
-Changes in society have modified these marital roles to a considerable degree as married women have joined the workforce in large numbers, and more married men have become more involved in child rearing.
+Changes in society have modified these marital roles to a considerable degree as married women have joined the workforce in large numbers, and more married men have become more involved in child-rearing.

 These agreements involve property rights and the terms that will be in force if a couple's marriage ends in Divorce.
 Separation agreements are entered into during the marriage prior to the commencement of an action for a separation or divorce.
 These agreements are concerned with Child Support, visitation, and temporary maintenance of a spouse.
 The laws governing these agreements are generally concerned with protecting every marriage for social reasons, whether the parties desire it or not.
 Experts suggest that couples should try to resolve their own difficulties because that is more efficient and effective than placing their issues before the courts.

 A marriage, by definition, bestows rights and obligations on the married parties, and sometimes on relatives as well, being the sole mechanism for the creation.
 Historically, many societies have given sets of rights and obligations to husbands that have been very different from the sets of rights and obligations given to wives.
-In particular, the control of marital property, inheritance rights, and the right to dictate the activities of children of the marriage, have typically been given to male
+In particular, the control of the marital property, inheritance rights, and the right to dictate the activities of children of the marriage, have typically been given to male

 Marital partners.
 However, these practices were curtailed to a great deal in many countries, especially Western countries, in the twentieth century, and more modern statutes tend to define the rights and duties of a spouse without reference to gender.
 In various marriage laws around the world, however, the husband continues to have authority; "In relations between husband and wife; the position of the head of the family is the exclusive right of the husband".